 The content in the configuration section or nested object in the body posted to the POST /instances or PUT /instances/{id} APIs varies depending on which connector is being instantiated.
-However, some configuration properties are common to all connector and available to be configured for all connector.
+However, some configuration properties are common to all connectors and available to be configured for all connectors.
 These properties are -

-- event.notification.enabled : This property is a boolean property, and determines if event reception (via webhook or polling) is enabled for the connector instance.
-This property defaults to false. - event.vendor.type : When event.notification.enabled property is set to true, this property determines the mechanism to use to receive or fetch changed events from the service endpoint.
-The supported values are webhook and polling .
+- event.notification.enabled: This property is a boolean property, and determines if event reception (via webbook or polling) is enabled for the connector instance.
+This property defaults to false. - event.vendor.type: When event.notification.enabled property is set to true, this property determines the mechanism to use to receive or fetch changed events from the service endpoint.
+The supported values are webhook and polling.
 Most connectors support one mechanism or the other, but some like Salesforce.com support both mechanisms.
-This property is optional. - event.notification.type : This property can be used to determine how an event notification should be sent to the consumer of the connector instance, in most cases your application.
-Currently, webhook is the only supported value for this property.
+This property is optional. - event.notification.type: This property can be used to determine how an event notification should be sent to the consumer of the connector instance, in most cases your application.
+Currently, webbook is the only supported value for this property.
 This means that when an event is received by the connector instance, it will get forwarded to the provided event.notification.callback.url via a webhook to you.
-This property is optional. - event.notification.callback.url : As mentioned above, the value of this property is an https URL to which we will post the event for consumption by your application.
-This property is optional. - filter.response.nulls : This property defaults to true, i.e., it's boolean property, and determines if null values in the response JSON should or should not be filtered from the response returned to the consuming application.
+This property is optional.

+- event.notification.callback.url: As mentioned above, the value of this property is an <a href="https://https - filter.response.nulls: This property defaults to true, i.e., it's boolean property, and determines if null values in the response JSON should or should not be filtered from the response returned to the consuming application.
 By default, all null values are filtered from the response before sending the response to the consuming application.